How to get into pharmacy school

 Tip #2 Work or volunteer in the field of pharmacy

 Actively seek out volunteer work, internships, or jobs in the field of pharmacy.
-Some students obtain a pharmacy technician license to gain more relevant pharmacy experience.
 Any relevant hands-on experience you can get will strengthen your application and help you gain insider insight, skills, and knowledge that you will later use when you become a pharmacist.

 UCI has several student organizations in the pharmaceutical sciences field that provide access to volunteer, internship, and professional opportunities.
 We recommend you join one of these clubs to gain access to their connections and resources.
 CLICK HERE to get involved